Reviews Archive

 Gameplay

-Amiga 1200 - The same as the above, except now with some new extra levels added in.
+Amiga 1200 - Exactly the same as the above, except now there is some additional new levels added in that were created specifically for this version.
 The new levels are all fairly good and fit in well.

-Atari ST - Due to the lower frame rate and slowdown the Atari ST plays noticeably worse than the other versions, it's still not a bad game by any means but whilst playing the controls feel a lot less responsive and the slowdown frequently causes you to misjudge jumps.
+Atari ST - Due to the lower frame rate, and slowdown the Atari ST version plays noticeably worse than all the other versions, it's still not a bad game by any means but whilst playing it the controls feel a lot less responsive, and the slowdown frequently causes you to misjudge jumps.

 Winner is: Amiga 1200